Back to All Events

 Annual pattern: Saturday closest to 23 June (St John’s Eve); bonfire traditionally lit at 21:00.

-Programme: Exact timetable publishes annually — follow organiser updates: Programme.
+Program: Exact timetable publishes annually — follow organizer updates: Program.

 LOCATION